 Keeping our store cupboard stocked with staples

-I keep jars of pulses, brown rice, whole grain pasta, nuts, beans, grains, oils, vinegars, herbs and spices as well as cans of tomatoes so that I can create tasty meals from leftovers.
+I keep jars of pulses, brown rice, whole grain pasta, nuts, beans, grains, oils, kinds of vinegar, herbs, and spices as well as cans of tomatoes so that I can create tasty meals from leftovers.
 Having a well-stocked pantry also means I can feed my family even if there’s not much in the fridge.
 At least once a week we concoct a meal from what we have rather than going shopping which results in some delicious and inventive culinary creations.

 Keeping whole grains in the fridge